ilkinisler/LM-Hallucinations/README.md

-# LLM Hallucination 🧠
+# LLM Hallucinations 🧠

-A curated list of resources, papers, and tools related to **Large Language Models (LLM) and Hallucination**.
+A curated list of resources, papers, and tools related to **Large Language Models (LLM) and Hallucinations**.

 ---